The Dos and Don’ts of Writing a Speculative CV

 Don’t: Cut corners

 With speculative applications, you can’t cut corners by sending out a standard CV and cover letter.
-Remember, you really want to work for this organisation.
+Remember, you really want to work for this charity.
 So invest the time in making your application unique.
 They want to see that you’re interested in them specifically, not just blasting out applications to everyone.

 Do: Include a cover letter

 Keep in mind, your CV will be arriving out of the blue.
 They need some context.
-Therefore, take the time to craft a concise and clear cover letter about why this organisation is on your radar, and what you have to offer them.
+Therefore, take the time to craft a concise and clear cover letter about why this charity is on your radar, and what you have to offer them.

 Don’t: Make assumptions